-Recipients of the 2018 Distinguished Woman in Higher Education awards are Cindy Allen, vice president for Administration and Human Resources at Jackson College, and Olukemi (Kemi) Fadayomi, professor of biology at Ferris State University.
+Recipients of the 2018 Distinguished Woman in Higher Education awards were Cindy Allen, vice president for Administration and Human Resources at Jackson College, and Olukemi (Kemi) Fadayomi, professor of biology at Ferris State University.

 Allen has held increasingly responsible positions throughout her 35-year tenure at Jackson College.
 She was instrumental in the founding of a Campus Health Clinic and spearheaded the creation of the Jackson College Oasis Center, which provides behavioral health services.
 She earned a bachelor’s degree in business administration and master’s degree in organizational leadership from Siena Heights University.

 Daniel J. Phelen, president of Jackson College, called Allen an “inspirational role model for women seeking to advance their careers in leadership positions.”